On Information-Theoretic Measures of Predictive Uncertainty: Experiments

+The widely regarded selective prediction and misclassification tasks essentially evaluate the correlation of an uncertainty measure with the correctness of the prediction.
+However, it is not a priori clear which model is used to predict and if the uncertainty measure needs to be aligned to this choice, which we investigate in the following experiments.

-We sampled models on the CIFAR10/100, SVHN and TIN datasets using DE, LA and MCD and obtain predictions on the respective test datasets.
-This was done with (i) the single model, (ii) the average model and (iii) some model according to the posterior distribution to investigate the impact of aligning the measure of uncertainty with the predicting model - \texttt{(A)} for (i), \texttt{(B)} for (ii) and \texttt{(C)} for (iii).
-The single model for (i) is a random but fixed model for DE, the MAP model for LA, and the model without dropout for MCD.
+\textbf{Selective prediction.} In this task, the model's predictions are limited to a specific subset, and its performance is evaluated on that subset.
+Therefore, we sampled models on the CIFAR10/100, SVHN and TIN datasets obtain uncertainty estimates and, importantly, predictions on their respective test datasets.
+We evaluated the accuracy for a subset of predictions of \textit{(i) the single model}, \textit{(ii) the average model} and \textit{(iii) some model according to the posterior distribution} to investigate the impact of aligning the measure of uncertainty with the predicting model - \texttt{(A)} for setting (i), \texttt{(B)} for setting (ii) and \texttt{(C)} for setting (iii).
+The single model for (i) is the first of the sampled models.
 The average model for (ii) is defined by Eq.~\eqref{eq:posterior_predictive_mc}, averaging over all sampled models.
 For (iii), one model from the sampled models was randomly selected for each prediction.
-Note that (iii) does not make much sense in practice, as individual models are performing worse than the average model in terms of accuracy for all considered methods, the same as a single model for DE and worse than the single model for LA and MCD (see Fig.~\ref{fig:posterior_sampling_comp}).
-We compare the AUROC for distinguishing between correctly and incorrectly predicted datapoints for the different proposed measures of predictive uncertainty as scoring functions.
-Alternative measures commonly used to evaluate misclassification such as AUPR or FPR@TPR95 were also considered.
-Those induced the same ordering of uncertainty measures, thus we report the AUROC throughout all experiments.
+Note that (iii), also called the fully Bayesian setting, is rather unrealistic in practice.
+Selecting a new model according to the posterior for every prediction does not improve over a single fixed model (i) in expectation, if the performance of individual sampled models is comparable.
+Generally, it is also more convenient to stick to a single model.

+We evaluated subsets ranging from the most certain 50\% of datapoints to the entire dataset.
+To compare how well uncertainty measures rank data for selecting those subsets, we used the area under the accuracy rejection curve (AUARC) as the performance metric.
+Results are provided in Tab.~\ref{tab:selective_prediction}, showing that the optimal measure depends on the model used for prediction.
+For (i), TU \texttt{(A3)} performs best, followed by EU \texttt{(A3)}, while for (ii) and (iii), TU \texttt{(B/C3)} performs best.
+Notably, uncertainty measures perform essentially the same for settings (ii) and (iii).
+As we will show in Sec.~\ref{sec:disentanglement}, uncertainty measures for \texttt{(B)} and \texttt{(C)} are highly correlated on ID data, which explains their similar performance in settings (ii) and (iii).
+Additional details and plots of accuracy rejection curves are provided in Apx.~\ref{apx:sec:detailed_results}.